roie9876/NSXT-VMworld2019/Part 4/README.md

 **apiserver_host_port = 6443** : These parameters are for NCP to access K8S API. **Note this parnter need to configured multiple times in this yaml file, so every time you this parmter you need to configure the same value**

 **apiserver_host_ip = 192.168.113.2**
-This is the IP address of the master node, if we have clusters of k8s masters we nede to have LB with VIP address.
+This is the IP address of the master node, if we have clusters of k8s masters we need to use the LB VIP.
 **Note this paramter need to configured multiple times in this yaml file, so every time you this parmter you need to configure the same value**

 **ingress_mode = nat** : This parameter basically defines that NSX will use SNAT/DNAT rules for K8S ingress (L7 HTTPS/HTTP load balancing) to access the K8S service at the backend.